 White potatoes —> switch to low GI alternatives such as sweet potato, Carisma or Low Carb Potatoes.

-For more easy swaps, click here to use
+For more easy swaps, click here to use the Swap tool.

 3. Include legumes like lentils, chickpeas, kidney beans, cannellini beans and baked beans are low GI.
 You can add legumes to salads, bolognese and casseroles.
 Canned beans are super easy and all low GI.